yonicd/ggedit/README.md

   - updatedLayersElements
     - For each plot a list elements and their values in each layer
     - Can be used to update the new values in the original code
+  - UpdatedLayerCalls
+    - For each plot a list of scripts that can be run directly from the console to create a layer
   - updatedThemes
     - For each plot a list of updated theme objects
     - Portable object
     - If the user doesn't edit the theme updatedThemes will not be returned
+  - UpdatedThemeCalls
+    - For each plot a list of scripts that can be run directly from the console to create a theme
 ##rgg
 After you finish editing the plots the natural progression is to use them in the rest of the script.
 In ggedit there is the function rgg (remove and replace ggplot).
 Using this function you can chain into the original code changes to the plot without multiplying script needlessly.